ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 As we can see, runc can run containers, but runc interface is something unknown for kubernetes.

-There is another standert defined which is used by kubelet to communicate with container runtime - CRI
+There is another standard defined which is used by kubelet to communicate with container runtime - CRI
 > The CRI is a plugin interface which enables the kubelet to use a wide variety of container runtimes, without having a need to recompile the cluster components.

-In this tutorial we will use [containerd](https://github.com/containerd/containerd) as tool which is compattible with CRI.
+In this tutorial, we will use [containerd](https://github.com/containerd/containerd) as a tool which is compattible with CRI.

-To deploy containerd, first of all we need to download it.
+To deploy containerd, first of all, we need to download it.

 ```bash
 wget -q --show-progress --https-only --timestamping \